The national average salary for a tech job is about $81,000.

 One writer referred to App Academy as potentially “much too intense to be fun”.

-In terms of time spent in the class each day, students are in class from 9am-6pm, but taking into account work being done from home before class and time spent after class to study, it ranges from 9-13 hours per day of time spent coding.
+In terms of time spent in the coding bootcamps, students are in class from 9am-6pm, but taking into account work being done from home before class and time spent after class to study, it ranges from 9-13 hours per day of time spent programming.

 Yea man, a high paying, rewarding, life long career is a difficult road.